awadeem/Rebranded-GIT-Tutorial/README.md

 The simple command to PULL from a branch is:

- **git pull 'remote_name' 'branch_name'**
+    git pull 'remote_name' 'branch_name'

- ## How to Stash?
+ ## What is Stash?

- To apply your changes to your repository, you must save the files and then commit the changes to a branch.
-If you have saved changes that you are not ready to commit yet, you can stash the changes for later.
-When you stash changes, the changes are temporarily removed from the files and you can choose to restore or discard the changes later.
+ Git has an area called the stash where you can temporarily store a snapshot of your changes without committing them to the repository.
+It’s separate from the working directory, the staging area, or the repository.

+ 1.**Stash Changes**

+ To save your changes in the stash, run the command:

+     git stash save "message for your self"

+ 2.**View Stashed Changes**

+  To see what is your stash, run the command:

+     git stash list

  ## How to Fork?